tokee/quack/README.md

 ## Development

-Developed by Toke Eskildsen, partly as a personal project, partly as an employee at the State and University Library, Denmark.
+Developed primarily by Toke Eskildsen; partly as a personal project, partly as an employee at the State and University Library, Denmark.